Ne-oL/geoz/README.md

 The examples illustrated here are used to demonstrate how each method plots the data.
 There are several examples and detailed implementations in the accompanying jupyter notebooks mentioned below.
 The user is advised to read them for greater details.

-In all the examples shown we use a synthetic dataset called "GeoZD" as well as a simplified map of United Arab Emirates (UAE) for demonstration (displayed below). in the below examples, we import geoz and then use the already defined variable 'dataset' that contains our above table, the variable should contain the latitude, longitude and the y_pred, but it can also contain only the latitude and longitude without the class.
+In all the examples shown we use a synthetic dataset called "GeoZD" that was generated using the awesome [drawdata](https://github.com/koaning/drawdata) library, as well as a simplified map of United Arab Emirates (UAE) for demonstration (both displayed below).

+In the below examples, we import geoz and then use the synthetically generated dataset that contains our above table, the variable should contain the latitude, longitude and the y_pred, but it can also contain only the latitude and longitude without the class.
 In that case you will need to provide another variable (eg. y_pred) to store the class predictions and use it in the functions calling.
 <div align="center">
   <table>
     <tr>